CSpanias/cspanias.github.io/_posts/2023-12-06-HTB - DVWA - Brute Force.md

 > The DVWA server itself contains instructions about almost everything.

-__Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
-Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.__
+_**Damn Vulnerable Web Application (DVWA)** is a PHP/MySQL web application that is damn vulnerable.
+Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment._

-__The aim of DVWA is to practice some of the most common web vulnerabilities, with various levels of difficultly, with a simple straightforward interface.__
+_The aim of DVWA is to practice some of the most common web vulnerabilities, with various levels of difficultly, with a simple straightforward interface._

 ![](dvwa_home.png)

-The DVWA server has four different security levels which can be set as seen below:
+The DVWA server has **4 different security levels** which can be set as seen below:

 ![](security_levels.png)